noornee/reddit-dl/README.md

 ## Installation (with binary package)
-To install reddit-dl binary, go to the [releases tab](https://github.com/noornee/reddit-dl/releases/tag/build), and download the appropriate zip for your OS + ARCH, and extract it.
+To install reddit-dl binary, go to the [releases tab](https://github.com/noornee/reddit-dl/releases/tag/build), and download the appropriate file for your OS and extract it.

 🛑 do you have have `ffmpeg` installed ? 🤨